 Citigold’s main gold recovery tool, the Black Jack gold plant, is an industry standard carbon-in-leach (CIL) plant.
 The stockpiled ore, comprising the large blasted rock from underground, is crushed to under 12 millimetres, and transported by conveyer to the grinding mill where water and lime are added prior to the ore being reduced in size by grinding to fine sand particles with a width of 0.1 millimetres.
 The slurry is then pumped through a series of six large tanks where additional chemical substances are added to further dissolve the gold.
 Carbon is added to the tanks to absorb and concentrate the gold, and later the gold is extracted from the carbon by a final chemical and electroplating process before it is smelted into gold ‘ dore ’ bars.
 The ‘ dore ’, which on average may consist of approximately 60 percent gold and 30 percent silver, is shipped by security transport to a specialist gold refinery, where it is made into pure gold bars that are readily sold on the international market.

 Designed for Expansion

-The plant layout was designed with provision for a second ball mill and additional leach tanks to cater for increased gold output in the future.
+The plant layout was designed with provision for a second ball mill, expanded gravity circuit and additional leach tanks to cater for increased gold output in the future.
 There are plans to in future crush and use autosorters underground in the mines to remove the waste rock that dilutes the ore.
 This has the potential to lift ore grades to 20g/t and therefore the process plant upgrade will be through expanding the gravity gold recovery part.
 There may be no requirement to expand the mill or leach circuit.

 After the valuable metals are extracted the tailings residue, comprising principally granite rock ground into fine sand size particles, is deposited into a licensed storage facility on site.
 The stored tailings, after completion of mining operations, naturally neutralize themselves and will be capped with rock and soil for revegation.